LandDesign Welcomes New Studio Leaders, Danny and David Watson

 — Janalyn Newchurch, PE MatterLab Committee Member

-LandDesign Welcomes Business Development Representatives for Dallas, Washington DC and Orlando
+LandDesign Welcomes Business Development Representative for Washington DC

-Karen Pierre and Amanda Cole have joined the LandDesign’s business development team to strengthen our investment and growth in the […]
+Amanda Cole has joined LandDesign’s business development team to strengthen our investment and growth in the Washington DC region.
+Hailing […]

-Karen Pierre and Amanda Cole have joined the LandDesign’s business development team to strengthen our investment and growth in the Dallas, Washington DC and Orlando communities.
+Amanda Cole has joined LandDesign’s business development team to strengthen our investment and growth in the Washington DC region.

 Hailing from Orlando, Amanda has spent her career marketing construction services and materials.
 Flipping her experience on its head, she has joined us in our Washington DC office on the design-side of the industry where she will use her knowledge of the construction and real estate markets to support business development in DC and Orlando.